 FOR EACH ROW EXECUTE PROCEDURE unique_over_time();

-Notice we still keep the uniquness of the slugs at any point in time by using a trigger function.
+Notice we still keep the uniqueness of the slugs at any point in time by using a trigger function.
 This isn't the most compelling data model to work with from an OO/ORM perspective, but this does have a level of data integrity that is better than what most programming languages would give you.

 The trick left up to the reader is how to best leverage these kinds of features in your own applications.
-I don't imagine this is something that should be used on every model of your application, but for key entities/tables/etc, it can provide a wonderful amount of data to understand how your system's data evolved.
+I don't imagine this is something that should be used on every model of your application, but for key entities, tables, etc: it can provide a wonderful amount of data to understand how your system's data evolved.